Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults: Discussion

-There is no correlation between the PTA4 and the difference between the predicted and subjective SI scores.
+There is no correlation between the PTA4 and the residual between the predicted and subjective SI scores.
+This decorrelation may be a major contribution of the study.
 However, a slight correlation trend remains for the TMTF.
 These results suggest that GESI fairly represents the listener's peripheral auditory system, though only to a limited extent for the TMTF.
-As the previous OA study suggested, we should improve the current version of GESI by modifying the TMTF formulation.
+As the previous OA study suggested~\citep{yamamoto2025speech}, we should improve the current version of GESI by modifying the TMTF formulation.
 Additionally, we could add modules that reflect the results of psychological experiments.
 If the model achieves decorrelation, then we could consider it reasonable up to that point.
 Decorrelation could be an effective indicator for modeling.